 Of the world's 25 largest financial institutions, only nine provide fundings to the renewable energy industry, with no amount exceeding US $ 8 billion.

-The research also studied companies like Adaro, Borneo Lumbung Energy & Metal, Bumi Resources, Indika and Toba Bara, and utility companies such as PLN, Paiton Energy and CJP.
+The research also studied companies such as Adaro, Borneo Lumbung Energy & Metal, Bumi Resources, Indika and Toba Bara, and utility companies such as PLN, Paiton Energy and CJP.

-For fossil energy BCA spends US $ 190 million compare to renewable energy of only US $ 3 million.
+For fossil energy BCA spends US$ 190 million compared to renewable energy of only US$ 3 million.
 Bank Mandiri spends for fossil fuels rose 283% from US $ 143 million to $ 547 million, while for renewable energy funds rose from US $ 1.4 million to $ 6.4 million.

 Bank BNI provides 18% more for fossil energy with renewable energy spending fell 8%.
 BRI for fossils funds rose 142% and 128% for renewable energy from US $ 2.5 million to $ 5.8 million.

 CIMB Group decreases its fund to 100% for renewable energy, fossil rose to 102%.
 Bank Danamon is not the object of research, thus its spending is unidentified.

 “We ask the commitment of financial institution to increase its renewable energy financing and decrease its financing for fossil energy.
 We also asked them to publish an annual report on the financing of the energy sector.”

 Farhan Helmy, the Principal of Thamrin School said, bank is only one of the instruments in pushing the process of transformation.
 “In the climate change negotiations, the main thing is that we have mitigation actions and adaptation, capacity, technology and also financing.”